 The Tarmac’s frame is a wonderful blend of glorious excess and some stylish, organic design, with lines that bulge and blend beautifully.
 The down tube is gigantic, and its muscularity extends through a bottom bracket area that deserves the clichéd description of being ‘beefy’ (ideal for Contador then..).

 The sense of super-sizing doesn’t end there.
-While it’s a given that a bike like this will have a tapered fork, the Tarmac goes bigger than most with a steerer that requires a huge 1 3/8in lower bearing, all in aid of front-end stiffness, while the aero carbon bar’s massively wide tops are a bit of an acquired taste.
+While it’s a given that a bike like this will have a tapered fork, the Tarmac goes bigger than some (but smaller than others) with a steerer that requires a 1 3/8in lower bearing, all in aid of front-end stiffness, while the aero carbon bar’s massively wide tops are a bit of an acquired taste.

 There are some lovely details, too – a hidden seat clamp means ultra-clean lines where the post enters the frame.
 Yet as it’s accessed from the side, it’s no less convenient than a standard one.